 The Wisconsin Department of Revenue provides an excellent Guide for Property Owners that covers the property assessment function.
 This guide can be found online at: https://www.revenue.wi.gov/DOR%20Publications/pb060.pdf

 Impact on Taxes

-The Town's total tax levy will remain constrained to levy limits imposed by the State.
-Though the assessed value of your property affects your share of taxes, the actual amount you pay is determined by the tax levy needs of the schools, town, county, technical college, and state.
+The Village's total tax levy will remain constrained to levy limits imposed by the State.
+Though the assessed value of your property affects your share of taxes, the actual amount you pay is determined by the tax levy needs of the schools, village, county, technical college, and state.
 All of these taxing bodies decide their budget needs based on services to be provided to the community.
 Therefore until the tax levy needs for all the taxing bodies are determined, the effect on your taxes cannot immediately be established.

 For assessing purposes improvements refer to building improvements (permanent structures) on the land.
 Land and buildings are assessed separately and then added together to determine the property’s total assessment.